kanova98/Semantic-equivalence-detection/README.md

 # Semantic-equivalence-detection

+Project using a Siamese Gru architecture with pretrained glove embeddings to train a classifier capable of detecting if two questions are semantically equivalent.

 To run this code:

 1. First download Glove word embeddings from: http://nlp.stanford.edu/data/glove.6B.zip and then specify the path in main.py to the one you want to use